kujur115/Resume/ReadMe.md

 # 💫 About Me:

-I am an engineering graduate specialising in Electrical Engineering from the Indian Institute of Engineering Science and Technology, Shibpur (IIESTS).<br> I'm a full stack web developer who loves creating beautiful and functional websites.
-I have experience in HTML, CSS, JavaScript, React, Node.js, MongoDB and more.
-I'm always eager to learn new technologies and improve my skills.
-I enjoy working on challenging projects that require creativity and problem-solving.
-I'm also passionate about user experience and accessibility, and I strive to make my websites user-friendly and responsive.
-I'm looking for an opportunity to join a dynamic team where I can contribute to exciting web development projects and grow as a professional.
-If you're interested in working with me, please check out my portfolio and get in touch!
+I am a highly motivated engineering graduate specializing in Electrical Engineering from the esteemed Indian Institute of Engineering Science and Technology, Shibpur (IIESTS).
+With a strong passion for web development, I have honed my skills as a full stack web developer, proficient in a wide range of technologies including HTML, CSS, JavaScript, React, Node.js, and MongoDB.

+Throughout my career, I have consistently demonstrated a keen eye for detail and a talent for creating beautiful and functional websites.
+I take pride in my ability to tackle complex projects that require both creativity and problem-solving skills.
+By leveraging my diverse skill set, I strive to deliver exceptional results while ensuring user-friendly and responsive designs.

+Continuously seeking growth opportunities, I am dedicated to staying up-to-date with the latest industry trends and technologies.
+I am always eager to expand my knowledge and embrace new tools that can enhance the development process and improve user experiences.

+Driven by a passion for user-centric design and accessibility, I am committed to creating websites that not only meet the functional requirements but also provide an enjoyable and inclusive experience for all users.
+I firmly believe that a strong emphasis on user experience can greatly impact the success of any digital project.

+I am currently seeking a challenging role within a dynamic team where I can contribute my expertise to exciting web development projects.
+I am eager to collaborate with like-minded professionals and further develop my skills as a web developer.
+If you are interested in exploring how I can add value to your organization, I invite you to review my portfolio and connect with me.

 ## 🌐 Socials: